JCMexplains/writing-for-success-2023/textbook.md

 Fragments often occur because of some common error, such as starting a sentence with a preposition, a dependent word, an infinitive, or a gerund.
-If you use the six basic sentence patterns when you write, you should be able to avoid these errors and thus avoid writing fragments.
+If you use the six basic sentence patterns when you write, you should be able to avoid these errors.

 When you see a preposition, check to see that it is part of a sentence containing a subject and a verb.
 If it is not connected to a complete